BEST SHOULDER EXERCISES WITH DUMBBELLS

 You want to build big shoulders and you only have access to a few pairs of dumbbells.
 What do you do?

-I’m going to show you what to do whether you’re training for strength, power or hypertrophy.
-I’ll give you options if you’re looking for a corrective exercise or a total body exercise.
+I’m going to show you exercises that target the shoulders for strength, power or hypertrophy.
+I’ll also give you options if you’re looking for a corrective exercise or a total body exercise.

 I’ll also show you one that’s meant for metabolic training as an additional form of creating hypertrophy.
 Plus, I didn’t leave out the best dumbbell exercise for hitting the rear delts!